-- 12.2.1 The following individuals are required to complete a PRC: - a) All SSA and SSA Member Organization staff and volunteers (coaches, team personnel, instructors, gender representative personnel and chaperones or others) in a supervisory role representing SSA at in province or out of province events - b) All SSA and SSA Member Organization coaches and team Personnel for youth and mini teams. - c) If a youth team is playing in an adult league, all team personnel must meet all PRC requirements that they would if playing in a youth league. - d) MO should consider PRCs and screening for team personnel for teams that have vulnerable participants or for adult teams with youth participants. - 12.2.2 Requirements for 'Police Records Checks' (PRC) are determined based on the level of engagement with youth and vulnerable persons: (0622) - a Criminal Records Check (CRC) with Vulnerable Sector Verification (VSC) is required for persons in direct supervisory roles with youth or vulnerable persons, born before March 12, 1994, and can only be obtained from the Police. - b) A Police Record Check, or Enhanced Police Information Check (E-PIC), without vulnerable sector check is required for: - i. persons in direct supervisory roles with youth or vulnerable persons, born after March 12, 1994, or, - anyone who has provided a VSC with a 'clear' result in the past 5 years, CLARIFICATION: Once an individual has provided a VSC it is only necessary to provide a new VSC if it has been more than 2 years since completing an E-Pic or PRC, since any new crimes committed would be confirmed by an E-Pic or PRC. or, - iii. other persons who are not in direct supervisory roles with youth or vulnerable persons.

-An E-PIC can be obtained from the SSA via the Mybackcheck.com platform.

-- 12.2.3 Adults with physical, mental, or emotional disabilities are more vulnerable than other adults because they are not as independent.
+- 12.2.1 The following individuals are required to complete a PRC: - a) All SSA and SSA Member Organization staff and volunteers (coaches, team personnel, instructors, gender representative personnel and chaperones or others) in a supervisory role representing SSA at in province or out of province events - b) All SSA and SSA Member Organization coaches and team Personnel for youth and mini teams. - c) If a youth team is playing in an adult league, all team personnel must meet all PRC requirements that they would if playing in a youth league. - d) MO should consider PRCs and screening for team personnel for teams that have vulnerable participants or for adult teams with youth participants. - 12.2.2 Requirements for 'Police Records Checks' (PRC) are determined based on the level of engagement with youth and vulnerable persons: (0222) - a) For persons in direct supervisory roles with youth or vulnerable persons, born before February 1986, - ➤ a Criminal Records Check (CRC) with Vulnerable Sector Verification (VSC) is required and can only be obtained from the Police. - b) For: - i. persons in direct supervisory roles with youth or vulnerable persons, born after Feb.
+28, 1986, or, - ii. anyone who has provided a VSC with a 'clear' result in the past 10 years, or, - iii. other persons who are not in direct supervisory roles with youth or vulnerable persons: - ➤ an Enhanced Police Information Check (E-PIC) is required and can be obtained from the SSA via the Mybackcheck.com platform. - 12.2.3 Adults with physical, mental, or emotional disabilities are more vulnerable than other adults because they are not as independent.
 They may have a hard time making decisions.
 Or they may have problems controlling their behaviour.
 Along with older adults, these vulnerable adults have a higher risk of being abused by others.
-MO should consider PRCs and screening for team personnel for teams that have vulnerable participants. - 12.2.4 One Team personnel for any team where a youth is registered as the head coach, in this case the youth cannot be asked to complete the check and therefore the team must also have an adult coach/manager and that adult must have completed a PRC. - 12.2.5 Any other individuals may be screened at the discretion/request of the SSA Executive Director or Director of Soccer, President of the Member Organization or their designate.

-12.2.6 Volunteers and staff new to Canada must have a completed PRC from their previous country of residence (translated) and an up-to-date CV/resume that meets Canadian standards.
+MO should consider PRCs and screening for team personnel for teams that have vulnerable participants.

+- 12.2.4 One Team personnel for any team where a youth is registered as the head coach, in this case the youth cannot be asked to complete the check and therefore the team must also have an adult coach/manager and that adult must have completed a PRC. - 12.2.5 Any other individuals may be screened at the discretion/request of the SSA Executive Director or Director of Soccer, President of the Member Organization or their designate. - 12.2.6 Volunteers and staff new to Canada must have a completed PRC from their previous country of residence (translated) and an up-to-date CV/resume that meets Canadian standards.